2021, 24 December, article posted by David Lowe on electronic version of Echo, ‘Poet’s Tree at (East) Wardell

-2021, July, in an attempt to try to consolidate an artistic (poetry and painting) legacy I had commissioned a small brass plaque, 24 cms x 30 cms, for share-farmer Gordon Lowrey to attach to the northern most banyan tree (my Poet’s Tree, planted (1968) at the historic site of the first wharf built by my great grandfather) at East Wardell, between the river and the road (now squeezed between the mangroves and the widened road).
-This tree is not easily accessible, and will only be found by those who seek it out (equivalent to a sign on a tree on what would have been my front garden, before the road had been even built), and could be accessed by boat one day.
+2021, July, in an attempt to try to consolidate an artistic (poetry and painting) legacy I had commissioned a small brass plaque, 24 cms x 30 cms, for share-farmer Gordon Lowrey to attach to the northern most banyan tree (my Poet’s Tree, planted (1968) at the historic site of the first wharf built by my great grandfather at East Wardell, before there were any roads), now squeezed between the river mangroves and the widened road, and could be accessed by boat one day.